 I often have students do the following simple exercise to experience different degrees of vocal cord closure:

-Finally, say “mmmm” as if you are eating your favourite food.
+Say "mmmm" as if you are eating your favorite food.
 That should give you a better sense of proper medium-level vocal cord closure.

 Here is a video of what the vocal folds look like when talking and singing.
 This method uses a strobe light to record the folds of the human voice in slow motion.
 They are actually vibrating much faster.

-The vocal cords are about the size of your thumbnail, contain no keys, tuning pegs, valves, multiple strings, or any of the other devices found in musical instruments, yet they can cover three octaves and more of range.
+The vocal cords are about the size of your thumbnail and contain no keys, tuning pegs, valves, multiple strings, or any of the other devices found in musical instruments, yet they can cover three octaves and more of range.